Romanmc72/dataengineering-class/courses/101-getting-started/SQL/README.md

 In order to actually answer these questions though, you will need to know some SQL!

-Click into the database named `app` and then on the lefthand side of the browser window you should be able to see the button for `SQL Command`.
+Click into the database named `app` and then on the left hand side of the browser window you should be able to see the button for `SQL Command`.
 Click that and let's dive into some SQL basics!

+Run the `./down.sh` script when you're all done to tear down the database.

 ### SQL Fundamentals